 Federal Shutdown Halts SNAP Benefits for Hoosiers, Philanthropy Responds

-This alert outlines the current crisis, philanthropic response efforts, and how funders across Indiana can step up to support communities in need.
+This alert outlines the current situation and philanthropic response efforts to support communities in need.

-As the federal government shutdown enters its second month, a critical safety net for Hoosier families has been disrupted: SNAP benefits for November have been halted, affecting more than 570,000 Indiana residents who rely on this program to put food on the table.
+As the federal government shutdown continues, a critical safety net for Hoosier families has been disrupted: SNAP benefits have been halted, affecting more than 570,000 Indiana residents who rely on this program to put food on the table.

 What's Happening

 - SNAP Payments Halted.
-The U.S. Department of Agriculture confirmed it would not distribute SNAP benefits for November due to lack of funding.
-Contingency reserves exist but were initially withheld, triggering lawsuits and emergency action.
+The U.S. Department of Agriculture (USDA) confirmed it did not have sufficient appropriated funds to distribute November SNAP benefits on schedule.
+Contingency reserves existed within the USDA but were initially withheld.

 What Funders Can Do Right Now